 Eligible organizations include non-profit housing corporations, community development organizations, social service agencies, homesteading groups, and mutual housing associations that are restoring historic buildings.
 The property does not need to be officially a landmark, only architecturally interesting.

-City Ventures grants range from $5,000 to $30,000.
+Grants range from $5,000 to $30,000.
 Grants underwrite bricks-and-mortar components of building renovation projects and professional fees; priority is given to essential structural repairs and exterior work that have a visual impact on the neighborhood.

 Inquiries from non-profit organizations only should contact Kyunhea West at 212-995-5260